-Want to know How to teach kids how to blow their own nose so kids can blow their stuffy noses on their own?
-These nose blowing tips for kids from an occupational therapist will help kids blow their nose with ease!
+Want to know how to teach kids to blow their nose so kids can blow their stuffy noses on their own?
+Many times, we see kiddos with boogery, runny noses that don’t know how to blow their nose.
+They might not know how to blow their nose or even how to hold a tissue.
+Blowing a nose is a functional skill that occupational therapists may see come up in the classroom or at home.
+Read on for nose blowing tips for kids from an occupational therapist will help kids blow their nose with ease!

 This time of year, kids get sick.
 Sometimes it seems like there are more visits to the pediatrician’s office than there is to the grocery store.
 With children back into the routine of school, there are more opportunities for kids to come into contact with germs from friends and teachers.
 As parents, one thing we know a lot about is runny noses.
 When our babies are born, it is usually not long before a runny nose has us and the sweet little baby up at night with the stuffy, congested breathing.
 When kids start to progress in their self care, they can start to become more independent with the task of blowing their own nose.